 <msgdef msgtype="D" name="New Order - Single"> ... <field tag="59" name="TimeInForce"> <comment>Absence of this field indicates Day order</comment> </field> <block idref="Parties"/> ... </msgdef>

-You can search for a particular character or the sequence of them in a raw message using the search line below the Send Message field:
+User can search for a text in a raw message using the search line below the Send Message field:

 You can write a message in the Send Message field and edit it: